docker-hy/docker-hy.github.io/data/part-3/section-2.md

   Create now a similar deployment pipeline to a simple NodeJS/Express app found [here](https://github.com/docker-hy/material-applications/tree/main/express-app).

   Either for the project or copy the files to your own repository.
-Set up simillar deployment pipeline (or the "first half") using GitHub Actions that was just described.
+Set up similar deployment pipeline (or the "first half") using GitHub Actions that was just described.
 Ensure that a new image gets pushed to Docker Hub every time you push the code to GitHub (you may eg. change the message the app shows).

-Note that there is a importat change that you should make to the above the workflow configuration, the branch should be named _main_:
+Note that there is importat change that you should make to the above workflow configuration, the branch should be named _main_:

 ```yaml
 name: Release NodeJS app